 World History II incorporates a study of history and geography from the Renaissance (1500 A.D.) to the present with a strong emphasis on the history and development of Western civilization.
-Topics include the evolution of scientific and technological revolutions which create new economic models; social and political changes; the biographies of individuals who contributed to societal development.
+Topics include the evolution of scientific and technological revolutions which create new economic models; social and political changes; the biographies of individuals who contributed to societal development, and it includes at least one historical writing assignment.
 Strong connections are drawn between historical events and contemporary issues.